boolean-uk/java-tdd-oop-bank-challenge/domain-model.md

 Core model:

+All getters and setters are not included in the model.

 | Classes           | Variables                            | Methods                                      | Scenarios                                                                    | Outputs                                          |
 |-------------------|--------------------------------------|----------------------------------------------|------------------------------------------------------------------------------|--------------------------------------------------|
 | `Customer`        | `name: String`                       | `requestCurrentAccount()`                    | Customer requests a current account from the bank and the account is created | Current account requested and return true        |